Q: You have an appointment in MSCS, but what is MSCS?

 The MSCS department, however, does occasionally hire postdoctoral RAPs (Research Assistant Professors),

-and most of the department's postdocs come via this route.
+and most of the department's postdocs come via this route -- if you're

 In cases of strong graduating students significantly overlapping with me in research interests,